testcontainers/testcontainers-java/docs/ci/ci.md

-To be able to run your test container into the pipeline you need to run the job as a docker container (see [Running inside Docker](usage/inside_docker.md)), so you need Docker-In-Docker (docker:dind) service, run your job in the *host* network and mount the docker's socket.
+To be able to run your test container into the pipeline you need to run the job as a docker container (see [Running inside Docker](usage/inside_docker.md)), so you need Docker-In-Docker (docker:dind) service and mount the docker's socket.
 Also if you have "Permission denied" you need to run your container as root user:

 ```yml